Changissnz/seqbuild/face/sample_script/commlang_guide.md

 Comm Lang is similar to the Python programming language in regards to punctuation in syntax. <ins>End every command with a period.
-Do not separate comma-separated paramter values, used for instantiating a structure, with spaces.</ins> The language is also similar to SQL.
+Do not separate comma-separated parameter values, used for instantiating a structure, with spaces.</ins> The language is also similar to SQL.
 Whereas SQL is a database query language, Comm Lang is a numerical generator language.